 Diagnosing Your Condition

-A multi-disciplinary care team consists of doctors, therapists, and support members that help provide the patient with treatments, physical, and mental activities to help manage pain.
+A multi-disciplinary care team consists of doctors, therapists, and support members that help provide the individual with treatments, physical, and mental activities to help manage pain.
 A multidisciplinary approach to evaluation can result in the most comprehensive and personalized care plan when the following experts are consulted: acupuncturists, anesthesiologists, chiropractors, neurologists, nurses, occupational therapists, oncologists, pain specialists, physiatrists, physical therapists, primary care physicians, psychiatrists, psychologists, and rheumatologists.

-Primary care physicians often refer patients to specialists to help diagnose and treat different conditions such as cancer (Oncologists), joint pain (Rheumatologists), back or neck pain (Interventional Pain Specialists, Anesthesiologists or Physiatrists).
+Primary care physicians often refer individuals to specialists to help diagnose and treat different conditions such as cancer (Oncologists), joint pain (Rheumatologists), back or neck pain (Interventional Pain Specialists, Anesthesiologists or Physiatrists).
 Pain management specialists often practice at pain clinics in multidisciplinary teams to help customize wellness activities, therapies, medications, and procedures.

 Physical therapists can help restore muscle strength and function through exercise, massage, electrical nerve stimulation, and topical pain relief.
 Chiropractic adjustments and acupuncture are alternative therapies that have helped some individuals relieve and manage chronic pain.
 Cognitive behavioral, psychological, and relaxation therapists help individuals relieve anxiety, depression, and stress that increases the perception of pain.